Institute for American Universities (IAU)

 Requirements: minimum 3.0 GPA

-Students will pay IAU directly roughly $12,000 total for a semester program and anywhere from $4000 for a summer program.
+Students will pay IAU directly for the program fee.
 This program fee will include tuition, housing, daily breakfast/dinner (homestays only), activity fee, textbook rental, orientation, health, liability and repatriation insurance, excursions, and scheduled cultural activities.
 Additional student costs include round-trip airfare, lunches, and personal expenses.
 There are many IAU scholarships that you can apply for to help offset these costs.
-IAU also has a Pell Grant Matching program.

 In addition to the large number of courses being offered at the IAU Barcelona campus, students can participate in the direct-enroll program with Universitat de Barcelona, Universitat Autonoma de Barcelona, and Universitat Pompeu Fabre.
 Students may also elect to do a hybrid program, taking courses with both IAU and one of the partner schools in Barcelona.
 IAU Barcelona also benefits from a very close relationship with the Seminari where students have access to classrooms, two libraries - with thousands of volumes in Spanish, Catalan, and English - and a language partner program.
 Academic programs include Spanish language immersion, Spanish honors, humanities and social sciences, business, and internship offerings.